-In March 2017, the FASB issued ASU 2017-08, "Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20) - Premium Amortization on Purchased Callable Debt Securities," which shortens the amortization period for certain callable debt securities held at a premium to require such premiums to be amortized to the earliest call date unless applicable guidance related to certain pools of securities is applied to consider estimated prepayments.
+In March 2017, the FASB issued ASU 2017-08, "Receivables-Nonrefundable Fees and Other Costs (Subtopic 310-20)-Premium Amortization on Purchased Callable Debt Securities," which shortens the amortization period for certain callable debt securities held at a premium to require such premiums to be amortized to the earliest call date unless applicable guidance related to certain pools of securities is applied to consider estimated prepayments.
 This new standard is effective for our interim and annual periods beginning January 1, 2019, and early adoption is permitted.
-We do not anticipate that this standard will have a material impact on our condensed consolidated financial statements.
+We do not anticipate that the adoption of this standard will have a material impact on our consolidated financial statements.

 In January 2017, the FASB issued ASU 2017-04, "Intangibles-Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment," which eliminates Step 2 from the goodwill impairment test.
 This standard requires an entity to perform its annual, or interim, goodwill impairment test by comparing the fair value of a reporting unit with its carrying amount.
 An entity should recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value.
 In addition, this new standard eliminates the requirements for any reporting unit with a zero or negative carrying amount to perform a qualitative assessment.
 This new standard is effective for our interim and annual periods beginning January 1, 2020, and early adoption is permitted.
-We do not anticipate that this standard will have a material impact on our condensed consolidated financial statements.
+We do not anticipate that the adoption of this standard will have a material impact on our consolidated financial statements.

 In January 2017, the FASB issued ASU 2017-01, "Business Combinations (Topic 805): Clarifying the Definition of a Business," which clarifies the definition of a business with the objective of adding guidance to assist entities with evaluating whether transactions should be accounted for as acquisitions (or disposals) of assets or businesses.
-The definition of a business affects many areas of accounting including acquisitions, disposals, goodwill and consolidation.
-This new standard is effective for our interim and annual periods beginning January 1, 2018, and early adoption is permitted.
-We are currently evaluating the impact of this standard on our condensed consolidated financial statements.
+This new standard is required to be applied on a prospective basis, effective for our interim and annual periods beginning January 1, 2018, and early adoption is permitted.
+The actual impact upon adoption of this new standard will depend upon the nature of our future acquisitions, if any.

 In November 2016, the FASB issued ASU 2016-18, "Statement of Cash Flows (Topic 230): Restricted Cash (a consensus of the FASB Emerging Issues Task Force)," which requires that amounts generally described as restricted cash or restricted cash equivalents be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 This new standard is effective for our interim and annual periods beginning January 1, 2018, and early adoption is permitted.
-We do not anticipate that this standard will have a material impact on our condensed consolidated financial statements.
+We do not anticipate that the adoption of this standard will have a material impact on our consolidated financial statements.

 In October 2016, the FASB issued ASU 2016-16, "Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory," which includes a revision of the accounting for the income tax consequences of intra-entity transfers of assets other than inventory to reduce the complexity in accounting standards.
 This new standard is effective for our interim and annual periods beginning January 1, 2018, and early adoption is permitted.
-We are currently evaluating the impact of this standard on our condensed consolidated financial statements.
+The new standard is required to be applied on a modified retrospective basis through a cumulative effect adjustment directly to retained earnings as of the beginning of the period of adoption.
+While we believe the current impact upon the adoption of this standard on our consolidated financial statements will be immaterial, the actual impact will largely depend on future intra-entity asset transfers, if any.